nrc-cnrc/VNFlow/README.md

 The `documents/` folder contains the following reports:

-1. [Pre-print.pdf](documents/v1_covered_92c8dd5c-9f1d-4248-a35b-dfe0bc5ad6ad.pdf) The preliminary report that have not undergone peer review.
+1. [Published_work.pdf](documents/s13321-025-01104-2.pdf) The final report that has undergone peer review.
 It contains details about the training, the model settings, an overview of the datasets used, and steps to reproduce our work.
 The report also includes the applications and findings of this work.
+2. [Supplementary_information.pdf](documents/13321_2025_1104_MOESM1_ESM.pdf) The additional materials including tables and figures.
+3. [Pre-print.pdf](documents/v1_covered_92c8dd5c-9f1d-4248-a35b-dfe0bc5ad6ad.pdf) The version of the report that have not undergone peer review.

 ### Usage

 The main tools provided by this repository are these in the folder `scripts/`: